Hospital Malpractice Lawyer Salt Lake City, UT

 • Swelling or soft spots on the head

 The primary cause of birth injury malpractice is because the medical professionals were careless and made medical mistakes that could have been avoided during or shortly after the childbirth.
-Below is a list of situations that might be considered birth injury medical malpractice, and while this list does not exist of her exhaustive, it is a good place to start before you reach out to a hospital malpractice lawyer in Salt Lake City, UT because you get to go to your lawyer with an idea of why you’re there.
+Below is a list of situations that might be considered birth injury medical malpractice, and while this list does not exist of her exhaustive, it is a good place to start before you reach out to your attorney because you get to go to your lawyer with an idea of why you’re there.

 • Excessively pulling on the baby’s head, shoulders and their arms